mah0001/metadata-editor-docs-v2/intro_acknowledgments.md

 The application was in part inspired by the Nesstar Publisher software application (by the Norwegian Social Science Data Archive).

-The application benefited from feedback from many colleagues who reviewed and tested it, including Tefera Bekele and Cathrine Machingauta.
+The application benefited from feedback from many colleagues who reviewed and tested it, including Tefera Bekele and Cathrine Machingauta (World Bank data scientists).

 A team at Outsourcify Ltd (Thailand) supported the development of the user interface.